Isofix baby car seats

 Test score %

-This popular combination seat is approved for use from birth up to 36kg - that's around 12 years old, or when your child may no longer need a car seat.
+The Joie Every Stage FX combination seat is identical to the Every Stage car seat we tested last year, but now has Isofix connectors added.
+It's still approved for use from birth up to 36kg - that's around 12 years old, or when your child may no longer need a car seat.
 Multi-group car seats don't always work as well as separate seats, and this seat is no different.
 We've named it a Don't Buy in our review because of poor crash test results in one mode.
 Read our safety alert for more information.

 Concord Ultimax i-Size